WPBackbone/rest-api-taxonomy-boxes/README.md

 # REST API TaxBoxes

-Update the default WordPress TaxBoxes to use Backbone and the REST API.
+Update the default WordPress Taxonomy Meta Boxes to use Backbone.js and the REST API.

 ## How It Works

-1. Replace the default WordPress TaxBoxes with Backbone views
+1. Replace the default WordPress Taxonomy Meta Boxes with Backbone.js views
-2. Use the Backbone JS Client and REST API to manipulate terms
+2. Use the Backbone.js Client and REST API to manipulate terms.

 ## Installation